Bentley R Type

-Similarity to Rolls-Royce Silver Dawn

-Other than the radiator grilles and the carburation there was little difference between the standard Bentley R Type and the Rolls-Royce Silver Dawn.
-The R Type was the more popular car.
-Some 2,500 units were manufactured during its run, as compared to the Silver Dawn's 760.

 Design

 During development it was referred to as the Bentley Mark VII; the chassis cards for these cars describe them as Bentley 7.
 The R Type name which is now usually applied stems from chassis series RT.
 The front of the saloon model was identical to the Mark VI, but the boot (trunk) was almost doubled in capacity.
 The engine displacement was approximately 4½ litres, as fitted to later versions of the Mark VI.
 An automatic choke was fitted to the R-type's carburettor.
 The attachment of the rear springs to the chassis was altered in detail between the Mark VI and the R Type.

-For buyers looking for a more distinctive car, a decreasing number had custom coachwork available from the dwindling number of UK coachbuilders.
-These ranged from the grand flowing lines of Freestone and Webb's conservative, almost prewar shapes, to the practical conversions of Harold Radford which including a clamshell style tailgate and folding rear seats.

 Running gear

 All R Type models use an iron-block/aluminium-head straight-six engine fed by twin SU Type H6 carburettors.
 The basic engine displaced 4566 cc with a 92 mm bore and 114.3 mm stroke.
 A four-speed manual transmission was standard with a four-speed automatic option becoming standard on later cars.

-As of 2017, it remains the last car by Bentley to be sold which has manual transmission.